BP Oil: when everyone knows your name, but nobody likes you.

 matt davies bp blame cartoon for gocomics

-Matt Davies works only in black and white, that I have seen, but he uses a lot of white and you can actually tell what is happening, which is nice.
+Matt Davies works only in black and white, that I have seen, but he appreciates the beauty of white, and you can actually see what is happening – a lot of action here- which is nice.
 An amusing idea to illustrate the fact that BP, Halliburton and TransOcean are all blaming each other for the catastrophe.
 And I don’t usually like puns, but this works.
 Thanks, Matt.

 Thanks, indeed, to Gocomics, where I got all of my cartoons this week (and where they have hundreds you can see for free, and even sign up to get them delivered to your email), and all of the excellent cartoonists who work so hard to give us expression even in an emergency like this.
 As I write this, it looks like BP is making progress in containing, and even cleaning up part of the spill.
 I wish them the best, hurry up, and NEVER EVER do this again, you stupid stupid idiots.